We take data protection seriously

-Before we process your personal data, we check whether it is possible for us to minimise the volume of data about you.
-We also check whether some of the types of data we use can be applied in an anonymised or pseudonymised form.
+Before we process your personal data, we check whether it is possible for us to minimize the volume of data about you.
+We also check whether some of the types of data we use can be applied in an anonymized or pseudonymized form.
 This is possible if it does not impact adversely on our obligations or the services we offer you.

 We only process necessary personal data

 We only collect, process and store the personal data required in order to fulfil our set objectives.
 Legislation may also dictate the type of data we need to collect and store in our commercial operations.
 The type and scope of the personal data we process may also be necessary in order to fulfil a contract or other legal obligation.